-- 2In SIngapore, same-sex relationships between men is punishable by up to two years in prison.
+In Singapore, same-sex relationships between men are punishable by up to two years in prison.
 There is no punishment for women.

-Same-sex relationships aren't illegal in Egypt, but the government uses laws that state "violation of honor by threat" and "practising immoral and indecent behavior" to convict individuals suspect of engaging in gay relationships.
+Same-sex relationships aren't illegal in Egypt, but the government uses laws that state "violation of honor by threat" and "practicing immoral and indecent behavior" to convict individuals suspect of engaging in gay relationships.
 For example, one young man was sentenced to 17 years in prison for merely placing his profile on a gay dating site.